tibocub/hypertools/README.md

 # HyperTools

-A suite of cli tools and a javascript cli/tui program framework Program created with hypertools can:
+A suite of cli tools and a javascript cli/tui program framework.
+Program created with hypertools can:
 - Easily and securely connect to another of your devices with hypertools installed (easy file and data transfers between devices)
 - Store and sync data automatically across user devices (the data is always up-to-date like in webapps but it's free and your data stays yours)

 The app automatically catch up to the latest available database updates when another device is online.